A detailed list of all the major places to visit and things to do in Tokyo, Japan

 You will also see a lot of Japanese people sporting their (oftentimes) outrageous outfits.
 Also, a lot of girls with their Lolita outfits.
 Cute (kawaii) is one of the major fashion trends of the decade(s) in Japan.

 Note: Harajuku has been transforming a lot recently and so did the fashion trends.
-These days, darker looks, a bit like grunge, are favored by the locals.
+These days, darker looks, a bit like grunge, is favored by the locals.
 While I saw many Lolitas up until 2013, they seem to have almost completely vanished now.

 14) Tokyo Disneyland